nccgroup/azucar/README.md

 SerializationVersion           1.1.0.1
 ```

 You should use an account with at least **read-permission** on the assets you want to access.
-You could find more information about Role-Based Access Control in Azure by clicking [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)
+You could find more information about Role-Based Access Control in Azure by clicking [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 <h1>Installation</h1>

-You can download the latest zip by clicking [here](https://github.com/nccgroup/azucar/archive/master.zip).
+You can download the latest zip by clicking [this link](https://github.com/nccgroup/azucar/archive/master.zip).

 Preferably, you can download Azucar by cloning the [repository](https://github.com/nccgroup/azucar.git):